 Conclusion: It saddens me to read this portion of Scripture.
 I am troubled by the mistreatment and mockery of Jesus by sinful men.
 I also realize this rejection and mockery continues today.
-Many deny and ridicule the name of Jesus and fail to realize He is their only hope of salvation.
+Many deny and ridicule the name of Jesus, failing to realize He is their only hope of salvation.
 I am thankful my eyes and heart were opened to the truth and that I was given the opportunity to respond to Jesus in faith.
-I know He endured all that He did on my behalf.
+I know He endured all of this on my behalf.

 Have you considered Jesus today?
 Are you willing to embrace Him as the Christ, Savior of all mankind?
 Do you know Him as your personal Savior?
 He endured all of this for you.
-He suffered and died in your place so you wouldn't have to.
+He suffered and died in your place so you could escape the penalty of sin.
 If you don't know Jesus as Savior, respond to His call by faith, repent of sin, and be saved today!